 Wireless subwoofers have indeed become increasingly popular today despite the that they have some disadvantages.

-Even though these cons are worth mentioning, there are worthy benefits as well.
-For example, if you have a high-end sub, you can reach your sound system’s full range.
+Even though these cons are worth mentioning, there are also worthy benefits.
+For example, you can reach your sound system’s full range if you have a high-end sub.
 It can also cost less to install and configure wireless subs.
 This is particularly true if your media room is big and you want to save on cables.

-You don’t have to set the crossover if you are using the latest wireless subwoofers the way you would set the crossover on a traditional subwoofer.
+You don’t have to set the crossover if you use the latest wireless subwoofers the way you would on a traditional subwoofer.

-Most of them come with built-in smart equalizers that are designed to adjust the crossover automatically.
+Most of them come with built-in smart equalizers designed to adjust the crossover automatically.
 But if your sound system is too sophisticated, you may need to configure it manually.

-In many cases, you may solve the delay by merely keeping the sub within 25-to-30 feet away from the kit.
+In many cases, you may solve the delay by keeping the sub within 25-to-30 feet of the kit.